 - a) An appraisal of the business real estate that meets the appraisal requirements above; and - b) Either a "review" of the appraisal by another appraiser selected directly by the lender or a site visit by a senior member of the lender's staff.
-The lender must document the file and include the date of the visit and a description of the items reviewed on site.

-5. Business Valuation Requirements - Change of Ownership
+The lender must document the file and include the date of the visit and a description of the items reviewed on site. - 5.
+Business Appraisal Requirements Change of Ownership

-Determining the value of a business (not including real estate which is separately valued through an appraisal) is the key component to the analysis of any loan application for a change of ownership.
-An accurate business valuation is required because the change in ownership will result in new debt unrelated to business operations and create an intangible asset.
-A business valuation assists the buyer in making a determination that the seller's asking price is supported by historic operations and permits the buyer to make a reasonable return on his or her investment.
+Determining the value of a business (not including real estate which is separately valued through a real estate appraisal) is the key component to the analysis of any loan application for a change of ownership.
+An accurate business appraisal is required because the change in ownership will result in new debt unrelated to business operations and potentially the creation of intangible assets.
+A business appraisal assists the buyer in making a determination that the seller's asking price is supported by an independent qualified source.